Kader Asmal

 Abdul Kader Asmal (8 October 1934 - 22 June 2011) was a lawyer in South Africa and Ireland and later a South African politician.
 He was a Senior Lecturer in Trinity College Dublin and a professor of human rights at the University of the Western Cape, chairman of the council of the University of the North and vice-president of the African Association of International Law.
 He was married to Louise Parkinson and had two sons.
+While living in Ireland between the 1960s and 1990s, Asmal led the Irish Anti-Apartheid Movement.

-He was an Honorary Fellow of the Royal College of Surgeons in Ireland, received a doctorate Honoris Causa from Queen's University Belfast (1996) and was a laureate of the 2000 Stockholm Water Prize.
+Asmal was an Honorary Fellow of the Royal College of Surgeons in Ireland, received a doctorate Honoris Causa from Queen's University Belfast (1996) and was a laureate of the 2000 Stockholm Water Prize.

 Early life

 Born in 1934, Asmal grew up in Stanger, KwaZulu-Natal.
 He was the son of an Indian shopkeeper and one of seven children.
 When he was a schoolboy, he met Chief Albert Luthuli, who inspired him towards human rights.

 Asmal's political development first began in 1952 with the Defiance Campaign, when he was asked to become the secretary of the local rate payers' association.
 That exposed him to the local Indian community's efforts at dealing with apartheid when the government tried to enforce the Group Areas Act in Stanger.

 Later in 1952, Asmal left Stanger to attend the Springfield Teacher Training College in Durban.
 After graduating as a teacher in 1954, he was assigned to an all-Indian school in Darnall, KwaZulu-Natal.
 While at Darnall, he registered for a bachelor's degree by correspondence in English, politics, and history at UNISA.

 In 1959, Asmal qualified as a teacher and moved to London, where he enrolled at the London School of Economics and Political Science.
-He subsequently moved to Ireland.

-Political career

-Asmal was the founder of the Irish Anti-Apartheid Movement.
-He stated that while he was in Ireland in the late 1970s, he assisted the ANC to find IRA volunteers, who did reconnaissance on South Africa's Sasolburg refinery, which was then bombed by the uMkhonto we Sizwe, the ANC's military wing in 1980.

-While in London, he started the British Anti-Apartheid Movement and when he joined Trinity College Dublin as a teacher of human rights, labour and international law, he started the Irish Anti-Apartheid Movement.
+He subsequently moved to Ireland, where he became a lecturer in law at Trinity College Dublin.
+He held that post for 27 years, and specialized in human rights, labour and international law.

 Asmal qualified as a barrister in both the London and Dublin Bars and received degrees from both the London School of Economics (LL.M.
 (Lond.)) and Trinity College, Dublin (M.A.
 (Dubl.)).

+Political career

-He was a lecturer in law at Trinity College Dublin for 27 years, specializing in human rights, labour and international law.
-Asmal served on the ANC's constitutional committee from 1986.
-While in Ireland, he also helped to establish the Irish Council for Civil Liberties and the Divorce Action Group.
-He was a board member of the Centre for Human Rights at the University of Pretoria.
+While in London, Asmal started the British Anti-Apartheid Movement.
+Upon moving to Ireland, he founded the Irish Anti-Apartheid Movement, and he also helped to establish the Irish Council for Civil Liberties and the Divorce Action Group.

+Asmal served on the ANC's constitutional committee from 1986, and returned to South Africa in 1990.
+He later stated that, while in Ireland in the late 1970s, he had assisted the ANC to find IRA volunteers, who did reconnaissance on South Africa's Sasolburg refinery, which was then bombed by the uMkhonto we Sizwe, the ANC's military wing in 1980.

+Asmal was a board member of the Centre for Human Rights at the University of Pretoria.